-You have some options to choose from when make a list of bullet points.
-Start by writing down your bullet points.
+You have some options to choose from when make a list.
+Start by writing down your list.
 Put each one in a new paragraph.

-Then select all of them and click either of the two bullet icons on the toolbar.
+Then select all of them and click either of the two options on the toolbar.
 Click the first icon to use numbers or the second one to use bullets.

 Then the Bullets and Numbering toolbar will appear.

 Click the last icon on this toolbar to customize the bullets.
 You can choose any of the various bullet styles in the Bullets tab, or any of the various number styles in the Numbering Type tab.

 You can also choose a graphic for your bullets in the Graphics tab.
 If you select a graphic you can adjust it’s width and height in the Options tab.

 Sometimes you want to make sure that a new chapter starts on a new page and its heading remains always at the top of the page.

 You can press ENTER on your keyboard multiple times until you start a new page.

 But this is not the correct way, because later on as you add or delete content to your document the chapter heading will move down or up, it won’t remain at the top of the page.